 - Anti-Social Behaviour Crime and Policing Act 2014

 We will not use your personal information in a way that may cause you unwarranted nuisance.
-Failure to provide the information could result in us being unable to assist you with your enquiries, applications for licences, Assistance and other services provided by Private Sector Housing
+Failure to provide the information could result in us being unable to assist you with your enquiries, applications for licences and other services provided by private sector housing.

-The information provided may be shared with other organisations such as the Police, Fire Brigade, Wessex Resolutions CIC, Registered Social Landlords, The Court Service, Bailiffs, Charitable organisations who offer support/outreach services, who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of detecting Fraud, Criminal Activity, Fire Safety, applications of licences, carrying out enforcement of Court Proceedings, assisting service users.
-At no point is your data shared or processed outside of the UK.
+The information provided may be shared with other organisations such as the police, fire brigade, Wessex Resolutions CIC, registered social landlords, the court service, bailiffs, charitable organisations who offer support/outreach services, who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of detecting fraud, criminal activity, fire safety, applications for licences, carrying out enforcement of court proceedings, assisting service users.
+Your data is never shared or processed outside of the UK.

 We may lawfully disclose information to public sector agencies to prevent or detect fraud or other crime, or to support the national fraud initiatives and protect public funds under the Local Audit and Accountability Act 2014.
 Under the conditions of the Digital Economy Act 2017, we may also share personal data provided to us with other public authorities as defined in the act, for the purposes of fraud or crime detection or prevention, to recover monies owed to us, to improve public service delivery, or for statistical research.
 We do not share the information with other organisations for commercial purposes.